 One Percent for the Planet

 I’m a gear geek who has started with hiking & backpacking and have evolved into pursuing many other outdoor pursuits.
-I love the mountains, sea and forests equally and can be found packrafting, cycling, backpacking, climbing & mountaineering in them.
-Because I spend at least 3 months each year outdoors I have a lot of experience with outdoor gear, and am happy to help you develop, test and review gear.
-If you’re an outdoor gear manufacturer or PR company please feel free to contact me to inquire about me helping you developing your gear or testing it.
+I love the mountains, sea and forests equally and can be found ski-touring, packrafting, cycling, backpacking, climbing & mountaineering in them.
+Because I spend at least 3 months each year outdoors I have a lot of experience with outdoor gear, and am happy to help you develop, test and review your equipment.
+If you’re an outdoor brand or PR company please contact me to inquire about me helping you developing your gear or testing it.## Gear Reviews

-However, be aware that I will only review equipment that I have actually used for a considerable amount of time outdoors, normally that means at least several weeks, if not months.
+I only review equipment that I have actually used for a considerable amount of time outdoors, normally that means at least several weeks, if not months.
 My reviews take their time but they are very detailed and accurate.
 Both as a blogger and journalist I am independent and test gear throughly so you get honest and impartial views.

-I spend every month at least one week outdoors, from Norway to Portugal, from Iceland to Russia, Japan and beyond.
+I spend every month at least one week outdoors, from Norway to Portugal, from Iceland to Russia, Japan, Canada and beyond.
 If you’d like me to visit your region so I can write a trip report about it please contact me to discuss it further.

 Transparency & the Outdoor Blogger Codex